gkapfham/python-talk-abstracts/pyohio_2021_commit_canvas.md

 ## Talk Objectives

-- The benefits and challenges of using type annotations in Python
+- Introduction to the challenges associated with writing good Git commit messages
-- The first step to take when adding type annotations to a function in a Python program
+- How Conventional Commits and the Angular standard partially address the challenge of writing commit messages
-- How to use the `typing` package to annotate variables with complex types
+- Explanation of how machine learning can automatically predict the label for a Git commit message
-- Examples of defects that static type analysis can find when a program has type annotations
+- How to integrate the CommitCanvas tool into real-world workflows for developing Python projects
-- How to handle the situation in which an imported external package does not have type annotations
+- Insights into when the machine learning methods in CommitCanvas will and will not work well

 ## Presenter Biography